smyrman/error-handling-proposal/README.md

 # Error handling proposal

 **This is not a formal go proposal yet, but the pre-work needed in order to potentially create one.**
+### Go Programming Experience

+Experienced

+### Other Languages Experience

+Python, C

+### Related Idea

+- [x] Has this idea, or one like it, been proposed before?
+- [x] Does this affect error handling?
+- [x] Is this about generics?
+- [x] Is this change backward compatible?
+Breaking the Go 1 compatibility guarantee is a large cost and requires a large benefit

+### Has this idea, or one like it, been proposed before?

 The proposal is inspired by Go discussion [#71460][discussion].
 Compared to the discussed proposal, this is similar in syntax, but different in semantics.